Denbigh Alliance Multi Academy Trust logo

 Every year, approximately 75% of Denbigh students apply to University.
 All applications take place through the UCAS website and students are provided with extensive guidance and support to help them through this process.
 UCAS also provides information and the means of applying for apprenticeships.

 The UCAS process officially starts in school in July of Year 12.
 However, it is never too early to start looking and doing some research and wider reading about university courses and careers.
 There is a wealth of experience in the Sixth Form Pastoral Team to guide students through all aspects of the application process, including supporting those students who aspire to become doctors and/or apply to Oxford or Cambridge University.
-This year we had over 25 students who made early applications for Medicine and Oxbridge courses.

 For those students who are considering an apprenticeship or going straight into a career then support is also provided.
 Through mentoring sessions and our Post-18 Futures Day, the Sixth Form Team work closely with the school’s Careers Advisor to provide students with comprehensive advice and guidance on apprenticeships and employment opportunities.
 Employers from a wide range of businesses are also invited into the Sixth Form Centre to talk to the students and provide them with information relating to their specific sectors.

 To support UCAS and apprenticeship applications, we also draw on the contributions of the Denbigh Alumni, with ex-students making regular visits throughout the year to speak to our Sixth Formers about their choices and experiences.
-During our Post-18 Futures Day in July, the Alumni provide more specific guidance about the UCAS and apprenticeship processes and talk to our students about how they made their choices and provide guidance about things to consider.
+During our Post-18 Futures Day, the Alumni provide more specific guidance about the UCAS and apprenticeship processes and talk to our students about how they made their choices and provide guidance about things to consider.

 Enrichment